$0 Colorado Foster Care Quick-Start Checklist

 This is where private agencies often make a compelling case.
 CPAs like Hope & Home, Lutheran Family Services Rocky Mountains, Bethany Christian Services, and Clarvida are funded through a mix of grants, private donations, and state contracts.
 That additional funding allows many of them to offer services county DHS cannot:

-County DHS pathways rely on your assigned caseworker — who may manage a caseload of 20 to 30 families.
-Colorado caseworkers have faced a documented 20% turnover rate, and response times can be inconsistent in busy counties.
+County DHS pathways rely on your assigned caseworker, who may manage a substantial caseload.
+Colorado caseworkers have faced reported turnover around 20%, and response times can be inconsistent in busy counties.
 The county pathway can be strong if you're assigned to a proactive caseworker, but the quality of that relationship is highly variable.

 Free Download